meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 You can now visit `http://localhost:8080/` in your browser.

-We've included some credentials in the code, allowing you to test the demo without having to create your own MeiliSearch instance.
+We've included some credentials in the code, allowing you to test the demo without having to create your own Meilisearch instance.

 ## Data import

-If you want to replicate this demo using your own MeiliSearch instance, you will have to follow these steps:
+If you want to replicate this demo using your own Meilisearch instance, you will have to follow these steps:

-### 1. Download and launch MeiliSearch
+### 1. Download and launch Meilisearch

-[Download and launch MeiliSearch](https://docs.meilisearch.com/reference/features/installation.html) using the basic configuration.
+[Download and launch Meilisearch](https://docs.meilisearch.com/reference/features/installation.html) using the basic configuration.
 For example, by using [cURL](https://curl.haxx.se/) in your terminal.

 ```bash
 $ curl -L https://install.meilisearch.com | sh
 $ ./meilisearch
 ```

-This walkthrough runs MeiliSearch in a development environment, and therefore it does not use any [master key](https://docs.meilisearch.com/reference/features/configuration.html#master-key).
+This walkthrough runs Meilisearch in a development environment, and therefore it does not use any [master key](https://docs.meilisearch.com/reference/features/configuration.html#master-key).

 ### 2. Run the setup